-Our middle cellar room (it’s not really a room any more, as we’ve removed one of the walls) was by far the area with the biggest damp problem.
-Luckily the walls weren’t too bad, but there were a few small mould areas behind an old cupboard (I’d guess it had been there since the sixties).
+Our middle cellar room (it’s not really a room anymore, as we’ve removed one of the walls) was by far the area with the biggest damp problem.
+Luckily the walls weren’t too bad, but we discovered a few small mouldy areas behind an old cupboard which had to be taken care of.

-With our cellar starting to resemble a fungi farm – okay, that might be a slight exaggeration, but even just a few black spots mould are not the nicest of things to have in your cellar, so we had to take action before we could even start to think about painting the walls.
+With our cellar starting to resemble a fungi farm, okay, that might be a slight exaggeration, but even just a few black spots of mould are not the nicest of things to have in your cellar, we had to take action before we could even start to think about painting the walls.